AndrewC160/nextflow_CutNRun/README.md

 ### Stub files (Optional)

 To test/troubleshoot pipeline outputs, "Stub" files can be generated.
-An optional process will truncate all raw FASTQ files to include a limited number of reads (limit specified via `--trunc_count`) that will process quickly and allow the entire pipeline to run to completion more quickly.
+An optional process will truncate all raw FASTQ files to include a limited number of reads (limit specified via `--trunc_count`) that will process quickly and allow the entire pipeline to run to completion.
 For instance, to prepare a stub run using 1 million reads, provide the following two arguments:
 ```
 --truncate_fastqs true \
 --truncate_count 1000000